v-jush/azure-docs/articles/iot-edge/quickstart.md

 2. Run PowerShell as an administrator.

 3. The **Deploy-IoTEdge** command checks that your Windows machine is on a supported version, turns on the containers feature, downloads the moby runtime, and then downloads the IoT Edge runtime.

+   >[!Windows ARM32 Preview]
+   >Use aka.ms/iotedge-winarm32 if you're using ARM32 IoTCore

    ```powershell
    . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; `